Poojasrisunkara/DeepSkilling_HandsOn/1_EngineeringConcepts/DataStructuresAndAlgorithms/ECommercePlatformSearch/README.md

 # Week 1 : Engineering Concepts - Data Structures And Algorithms
 ## Skill No 2 : E-Commerce Platform Search
-#### Please see the folder "Code" to access the java files.
+Please see the folder "Code" to access the java files.
-** NOTE : Open the folder without changing the folder structure for the package name to work as expected, or you can rename the package if not. **
+**NOTE : Open the folder without changing the folder structure for the package name to work as expected, or you can rename the package if not.**
-#### Please see the folder named "Output" to see the screenshot of the output.
+Please see the folder named "Output" to see the screenshot of the output.

+---

 ##  1. Understanding Asymptotic Notation